Styyx1/styyx-thievery/docs/ModDescription.md

 - Timed Pickpocketing: You are getting kicked out of the pickpocket inventory after a set time, based on your pickpocket skill and whether or not the target is sleeping.
 - Dynamic Pickpocket cap: changes the pickpocket cap based on your Infamy level.
 The higher it is, the harder pickpocketing gets down to 50% maximum chance.
 It also adjusts the overall pickpocket chance ± 15% based on the infamy level.
+-

 ### Reputation

 - Thief reputation: When stealing valuable items at night you build up reputation that opens up great ways to get rich.
 Note that if you're caught for any crime, that reputation will decrease.
 - Infamy System: Similar but opposite to the reputation system is the Infamy System.
 Anytime you get a bounty, your infamy level rises and makes sneaking near guards and pickpocketing much harder.
 Guards may randomly attack you because they know you.
+- Reputation Perks:
+    - Gold Rush: Whenever you enter a cell, valuable items and containers will be highlighted for you.
+    - Sleight of Hand: You can pickpocket items from NPCs by bumping into them.
+Note, your chance of success is lowered this way.